 That Reminds Me of a Funny Story

-In her twenty-five year career as a yankee storyteller, Rebecca Rule has traveled throughout New England, telling stories and gathering them.
+As a yankee storyteller, Rebecca Rule has traveled throughout New England, telling stories and gathering them.
 One story always leads to another...

 At town halls, historical societies, churches, and senior centers, people have shared stories that connect them to this rocky old place we call home.
 They’ve shared stories of family, country living, adventures and misadventures, triumphs and “what the heck was that just happened?”

 This book is a collection of best-of-the-best stories.
-It is also a memoir -- how Becky came to be a storyteller, why storytelling matters, and what she has learned about the craft in the hundreds of performances she has given.
+It is also a memoir -- how she came to be a storyteller, why storytelling matters, and what she has learned about the craft in the hundreds of performances she has given.

 It’s a book full of characters, insight, heart, and good humor.
 Careful where you read it because you will be laughing out loud.